jordansissel/sysadvent/2011/15/article.md

-# Automating WordPress with CFEngine 3
+# Day 15 - Automating WordPress with CFEngine

 Internet use is growing and new services are appearing hourly.
 The number of servers (both physical and virtual) is becoming uncountable.
 Automation of